Melvyn Lorenzen

-Melvyn Lorenzen (born 26 November 1994) is a Ugandan professional footballer who plays as a winger for Wormatia Worms.
-He also holds German citizenship.
+Melvyn Lorenzen (born 26 November 1994) is a professional footballer who plays as a forward or a winger for Thai League 1 club Muangthong United.
+Born in England with German nationality, he has represented the Uganda national team.

 Club career

 Werder Bremen

-Lorenzen joined SV Werder Bremen in 2013 from Holstein Kiel.
+Lorenzen joined Werder Bremen in 2013 from Holstein Kiel.
 He made his Bundesliga debut on 5 October 2013 against VfB Stuttgart.
 He replaced Eljero Elia after 88 minutes in a 1–1 draw in Stuttgart.

 On 13 December 2014, Lorenzen played his first Bundesliga match as part of the starting lineup and scored in a 3–3 draw against Hannover.
 On 28 January 2015, Lorenzen sustained an injury to the meniscus of his right knee and underwent surgery two days later.

 Lorenzen had his first appearance of the 2015–16 season in Werder's 1–0 home defeat to Bayern Munich on 17 October 2015 before being substituted after 59 minutes.

 He was released by Werder Bremen after playing for the reserves in the 2016–17 season.
 In his time at the club, he made a total of 14 Bundesliga appearances scoring one goal.